 All staff should be prepared to identify children who may benefit from early help.
 Early help means providing support as soon as a problem emerges at any point in a child's life.
-If early help is appropriate, the DSL or DDSL will generally lead on liaising with other agencies and setting up an interagency assessment as appropriate.
+If early help is appropriate, the DSL or DDSL will generally lead on involving the child and family and liaising with other agencies and setting up an inter-agency assessment as appropriate.
 Staff may be required to support, in some cases acting as the lead practitioner.
 Any such cases should be kept under constant review and consideration given to a referral to children's social care for assessment for statutory services if the child's situation does not appear to be improving or is getting worse.
 Timelines of interventions will be monitored and reviewed.